rimihaeg/workout-tracker/readme.md

 Although I like running as well, tracking a run is not in the scope of this application, as running is generally time based, and not repetition based.

+For testing purposes, the accounts user (password: user) and admin (password: admin) are available.

 ## The Application
 To properly accommodate the user, the application should be able to do the following things:
 * Have a new user create an account;